salehmohtaseb/Files-Sorter/README.md

 # TamatemAssesment
-This repo is to solve tamatem assesment
+This repo is to solve tamatem assessment

+How to run the code

+Simply run the below command
+`python filesSorter.py <sourceDir> <targetDir>`

+Happy coding